 It’s challenging enough to find the right present for someone you spend five days a week with — let alone a peer you’ve never actually met in person.
 The good news is that all it takes is a little research and a bit of strategy.
 Afterwards, you’ll be well on your way to finding a gift that not only secures a permanent place on their desk, but also inspires healthy habits in and out of the workplace.

 With all of that in mind, let’s break down some best practices for corporate giving and how the right gift can foster corporate wellness across your network.

 The rise of wellness products and programs

-Corporate wellness programs have been gaining some serious traction over the past few years.
+Corporate wellness gifts and programs have been gaining some serious traction over the past few years.
 From the ability to positively impact peers’ mental health to fostering stronger connections among coworkers and clients alike, a well-thought-out health initiative can make a major difference.

 Although the concept of corporate wellness may seem like a recent development, the idea has actually been around for over 70 years.
 As Corporate Wellness Magazine writes, companies such as Texas Instruments, Rockwell and Xerox had all instituted employee fitness programs by the 1950s.
 As leaders became more aware of the negative impact stress had on workers, these early programs were created in an effort to help employees address work-life balance.

 However, we should keep in mind that we’ve come a long way in just a few decade’s time.
 We all know that health comes in many forms — physical, social, mental, you name it.
 Just some examples of health-focused movements you may see out in the wild today include:

 - Taking clients or employees out to exercise classes as a way to get out of the office and stay moving.

 - Offering on-site lessons ranging from different physical activities, crafting, and professional development courses.